link422/F24_Team3_TennisBallCollector/Reports/Detailed Design Cindy.md

 - The vibration motors shall be powered by the shared Lithium Battery from the Power Subsystem.
   - Rationale: Using the shared power source simplifies design by reducing the need for additional batteries, minimizing weight, and ensuring consistent power delivery across all subsystems for seamless integration.

-- The motors shall be activated using lever-actuated switches and can be controlled remotely.
+- The motors shall be activated using a SunFounder 2-Channel 5V Relay Module, controlled remotely by the RC Subsystem.
-  - Rationale:  Lever-actuated switches offer mechanical durability, reliable activation, and easy integration with the collector system.
-Remote control functionality adds user convenience and operational flexibility, allowing the motors to start and stop without manual intervention.
+  - Rationale:  The relay module enables reliable and efficient switching of the vibration motors when commanded by the controller, providing remote activation and deactivation.

 - The subsystem shall comply with relevant safety standards, such as 49 CFR 173.185, to ensure safe handling and operation of lithium batteries.
   - Rationale: Minimizes risks to users and the system during operation.